Best convertibles 2025 – we name the top 10 cabriolet cars in the UK

 The most reliable convertible car is the Mini Convertible.
 That's the result of our What Car?
 Reliability Survey, which every year takes into account the real-world experiences of car owners, who tell us whether their cars went wrong in the previous year, as well as what went wrong and how long it took to fix.

-In our most recent survey, the Mini Convertible returned a reliability rating of 97.1%, with only 11% of models going wrong in the previous year.
-Of the models which did experience problems, most were with the brakes, engine, or sat-nav and infotainment systems.
+In our most recent survey, the Mini Convertible returned a reliability rating of 99.2%, with only 7% of models going wrong in the previous year.
+Of the models which did experience problems, most were with the sat-nav and infotainment systems.
 In most cases Mini paid for all repairs, and most cars could still be driven.
+It's worth noting, though, that a new Mini Cooper Convertible is due to arrive soon.

 Which convertible car is the most fun to drive?